 Spying a mischievous nymph said to hide in the petals of the Peony can be a wonderful pastime for any little girl on a warm summer day in her grandparents' backyard.

+Sitting on the sun warmed green back porch stairs.
 A gentle breeze rustles the young leaves of the giant Silver Maple.
 Underneath the peony jungle.

 Like weeds, they grow along the property edge.
 Invading the cement walkway laid in the grass.